When tax assessments of some Queens co-ops jumped as much as 147 percent last year, there was, at first, sticker shock.

 According to media reports of a May 2 hearing——Stone’s boss, Dept. of Finance Commissioner David Frankel testified to the same.

-But not sitting on the City Council, the two politicians were not in the room when Frankel made the reported statements.
-Councilman Mark Weprin, D-Oakland Gardens, was present.
+The two politicians were not in the room when Frankel made the reported statements, but Councilman Mark Weprin, D-Oakland Gardens, was present.

 Weprin called on City Comptroller John Liu to do “a thorough investigation of DOF’s computer program and the numbers that it yielded,” saying the need was “now painfully clear.”